In honor of finally choosing a paint colour!

 I couldn't help up think of that famous saying from the first moon landing in honor of our success in finally choosing a paint color!
 Landing on the moon was quite the mission and, quite frankly, finalizing a paint color choice felt just as challenging.
 Actually, I feel drawing the parallel is fitting because our paint color choice isdrum roll please

 I can hear your mind-brakes screeching to a halt.
 "Wait", you say"they already tried the color and tossed the idea".

 Timeout!
 Wanting to successfully enhance the outdated design for my existing blog.
-Reactions regarding the sweet design at https://skinnysweats.com/?
-Genuinely a good online clothing shop whenever desired within the general Ontario location.
+Reactions regarding the sweet design at http://holynativity.ca?
+Genuinely a remarkable church with heart whenever desired within the general Alberta location.
 Send your opinions.
 Many thanks!